rleifke/csmm/README.md

-# Automated Market Maker (AMM) implementation of the constant sum algorithm.
+# CSMM

-Allows for the decentralized exchange of two assets of the same value with no slippage.
+Automated Market Maker (AMM) implementation of the constant sum algorithm.
+The contracts allows for the decentralized exchange of two assets of the same value with no slippage.

 X + Y = K